rachael/ohmyzsh/README.md

 ## My Customizations to oh-my-zsh.

-My settings & plugins for Oh My Zsh.
 These should be cloned into

     $HOME/.oh-my-zsh/custom